RobWar-code/code-libraries/README.md

 The function doPathCutout(outerPath, cutoutPath) in svgPlot.js can be used for this purpose, using the svgObject type data.

+As a convention, to allow the graphic designer to incorporate transparent regions easily into their graphic traces.
+The inkscape user first outlines the region to be made transparent using the bezier node/line tool.
+He sets the fill to 50% opaque red.
+He then deletes the trace design nodes that lie beneath, and then moves his transparent shape back into position.

+When the svg conversion program detects the fill 0xff0000 and fill-opacity opacity 0.5 it marks the pathSet object with the element cutout: true, and also sets the flag cutoutsDue.
+So that the conversion program knows to perform the cutout operations.

 ### Conversion Functions